inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

     When you and the supplier decide on the product and price, the agent will force the supplier to cut the price when placing the order.
 This way, the agent receives the profit from the price difference.
 This situation will also cause the supplier to give you poor product quality and protect their profit.

-## Chapter 5: How to Ship Products from Yiwu to Your Country?
+## 5. How to Ship Products from Yiwu to Your Country?

 Yiwu is a city with very developed logistics and transportation networks.
 Here, you can choose to ship to your country in many ways.
 In general, there is express delivery, air transportation, and shipping.